Low-rank approximation of analytic kernels: Computation by rational interpolation

 To evaluate $K_n$ in an efficient and numerically stable manner, use the barycentric form \cite{higham2004numerical, webb2012stability},

+The optimality of both the interpolation nodes and the poles is crucial, and is a key aspect distinguishing this approach from other rational approximations such as the proxy point method \cite[Eqn~(2.3)]{ye2020analytical}.
 Now the only thing standing between us and a practical algorithm is the choice of $\phi$.
 The case of two disjoint intervals on the extended real line has an explicit solution due to Zolotarev. \begin{theorem}[Zolotarev \cite{zolotarev1877application}, {\cite[p.~20]{wilber2021computing}}] Let $\phi(z)$ be the Zolotarev rational function for $Z_n([a,b],[c,d])$, where $-\infty \leq a < b < c < d \leq \infty$.
 Then the zeros $q_1,\ldots,q_n$ and poles $p_1,\ldots,p_n$ of $\phi$ are

 where $\Xi = \sqrt{1 - 1/\tau^2}$, $\tau = -1 + 2 \gamma + 2 \sqrt{\gamma^2 - \gamma}$, $\gamma$ is as in Theorem \ref{thm:BT}, $\mathrm{K}$ is the complete elliptic integral of the first kind \cite[19.2.8]{NIST:DLMF}, $\mathrm{dn}(z, \Xi)$ is the Jacobi elliptic function of the third kind \cite[22.2.6]{NIST:DLMF}, and $T$ is the M\"obius transformation such that $T(-1) = a, T(-1/\tau) = b, T(1/\tau) = c, T(1) = d$. \end{theorem} In this case, $q_1,\ldots,q_n$ are distinct, so formula \eqref{eqn:ratbary} can be used to evaluate the kernel $K_n$.
 However, for other sets $E$ and $F$, the roots of the optimal $\phi$ may not be distinct.
 In such cases, the rational interpolant is of Hermite type and requires partial derivatives of $K$ with respect to $y$.
 Indeed, for $R > 1$, the optimal Zolotarev rational function for $Z_n(\{|z| \leq 1 \}, \{|z| \geq R \})$ is $\phi(\xi) = \xi^n$.